-- "Done It" Duncan from Discworld, who will confess to anything and everything (up to and including stealing fire from the gods).
+- "Done It" Duncan, who will confess to anything and everything (up to and including stealing fire from the gods).
 Can actually be a good source of information: if he says "It wasn't Bob who did that burglary, it was me", you can be pretty much sure that is was Bob who did it.

-- Another Discworld example: in Feet of Clay, a golem turns itself in and confesses to a murder.
+- In Feet of Clay, a golem turns itself in and confesses to a murder.
 Colon is ecstatic when the golem also confesses to every unsolved crime in the city.
 Carrot demonstrates the problem with this by getting confessions to things that never happened.

 - Dorothy L. Sayers' Montague Egg story, "Murder at Pentecost".

 - In Purple Hibiscus, Jaja gives one of these to protect his mother, who has just killed her abusive husband.

 - The publicity version is parodied in The Long Dark Teatime Of The Soul, when a Heathrow check-in desk blows up:

 The usual people tried to claim responsibility.
 First the IRA, then the PLO and the Gas Board.
 Even British Nuclear Fuels rushed out a statement to the effect that the situation was completely under control, that it was a one in a million chance, that there was hardly any radioactive leakage at all and that the site of the explosion would make a nice location for a day out with the kids and a picnic, before finally having to admit that it wasn't actually anything to do with them at all.